niekcandaele/Catalysm-CSGO-config/README.md

 * **F5 - Rapid fire**

 Toggles rapid fire mode.
 This will rebind your mousewheel to shooting.
-Combine this with dualies for maximum power.
+Combine this with dualies/tec-9 for maximum power.

 * **F6 - sm_admin**

-Opens the SourceMod admin menu (if you have access).
+Opens the SourceMod admin menu.

 * **F7 - ready**

 Say .ready.
-Made for lazy people.
+Made for lazy people like me.

 * **F8 - /**